A. Stimulation of the Cells

 2. Fixing the Cells

 a.
-Spin down cells at 250 x g for 10 minutes at RT and thoroughly suspend cells with 1ml of cold BD Cytofix™ buffer (provided in the kit or Cat# 554655) and incubate for 10-20 minutes at RT.
+Spin down cells at 250 x g for 10 minutes at RT and thoroughly suspend cells with 1ml of cold BD Cytofix™ Fixation Buffer (provided in the kit or Cat# 554655) and incubate for 10-20 minutes at RT.

 Note: Cell aggregation can be avoided by vortexing prior to the addition of the fixative.

 b.
 Spin down cells at 250 x g for 10 minutes at RT.

 Note: After fixation, the cell pellet after centrifugation is loose and care should be taken when aspirating the wash buffer from the tubes.
 Do not aspirate ALL of the buffer but leave 50-150 µl of solution in the tubes to avoid cell loss for all subsequent wash steps below.

 c.
 Wash cells twice at RT in stain buffer (FBS) and spin down the cells at 250 x g for 10 minutes at RT.

 Note: Cells can be stored in stain buffer at 4°C for up to 72 hours or in 90% FCS/10% DMSO at -80°C for up to six months (for samples that need to be stored longer than six months, we recommend performing stability studies) .

 a.
 For cells kept at 4°C, spin down cells at 250 x g for 10 minutes at RT and remove stain buffer.

 b.
 For cells stored at -80°C thaw and wash twice with stain buffer (FBS) to remove DMSO.

 c.
 Dilute 10x BD Perm/Wash™ buffer (provided in the kit or Cat# 554723) in distilled water to make a 1x solution prior to use.